2024’s Best BBQ Cities in America

 A person holds a tray piled with barbecue ribs and sausages, topped with containers of barbecue sauce.

-To separate the top sirloins from the chuck roasts of BBQ scenes, LawnStarter ranked 2023’s Best BBQ Cities in America.
+To separate the top sirloins from the chuck roasts of barbecue scenes, LawnStarter ranked 2024’s Best BBQ Cities in America.

-We compared the 200 biggest U.S. cities based on five categories.
-We looked at access to tasty barbecue vendors, consumer ratings, competition awards, and the number of barbecue festivals, among 20 total metrics.
+We cooked up a bigger ranking this year, expanding to the 500 biggest U.S. cities based on 5 categories.
+We looked at access to barbecue vendors and smokehouses, consumer ratings, competition awards, and the number of barbecue festivals, among 20 total metrics.

-Light up your grill this Fourth of July with our ranking below.
+Light up your grill and get ready for meat sweats this Fourth of July with our ranking below.
 To learn how we ranked the cities, see our methodology.

 Contents